yantisj/netgrph/docs/index.md

 # Welcome to the NetGrph Documentation

-NetGrph models ethernet networks in the [Neo4j Graph Database](http://neo4j.com).
-This enables you to navigate your traditional LAN/WAN and/or mixed SDN networks as interconnected nodes and relationships in software, enabling automation and troubleshooting across the network instead of box by box.
+NetGrph is designed to be a platform for automation, providing a unified network model across diverse network components in order to manage them as a single system, leveraging the Neo4j Graph Database](http://neo4j.com).
+This enables you to navigate your traditional LAN/WAN and/or mixed SDN networks as interconnected nodes and relationships in software, and is being shared to help others with network discovery, and automation.
+Please contribute back any useful additions.

+NetGrph can perform universal L2/L3/L4 path traversals, providing context for each layer along the path.
+It also serves as a VLAN and CIDR database, showing how everything is related.
+It scales well on even the largest networks, allowing sub-second queries across thousands of network devices.
+This enables the mapping of complex network relationships for discovery and automation.

+Data from queries can be returned as CSV, JSON, YAML, or Ascii tree-art.
+Network Visualizations can be created by querying the Neo4j webapp as shown below.
+The data model should translate for use with tools such as D3.js, vis.js or Graphwiz via both the native Neo4j API as well as NetGrph's tree data structure.

+All data is accessible via an API, and the lightweight netgrph client can be distributed to multiple machines.

 ## Features